Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Mixed Causal-Noncausal Processes

-In the presence of a noncausal component, the assumption of strict stationarity of ($Y_t$) implies the nonlinear causal dynamics of $Y_t$ with past-dependent conditional heteroscedasticity.
-Then, the process $(Y_t)$ can be characterized by a possibly complicated conditional distribution of $Y_{t+h}$ given $\underline{Y_t} = (Y_t, Y_{t-1},...)$ for $h=1,2,..$, that provides nonlinear out-of-sample (oos) predictions.

-A process $(Y_t)$ with nonlinear causal dynamics may display local trends, spikes and bubbles similar to those observed in the time series of commodity (oil) prices, exchange rates, or cryptocurrency prices [Gourieroux, Zakoian (2017), Gourieroux, Jasiak (2017), Gourieroux, Jasiak, Tong (2021)].
+In the presence of a noncausal component, the assumption of strict stationarity of ($Y_t$) implies that, in calendar time, $(Y_t)$ has a nonlinear dynamic and past-dependent conditional heteroscedasticity.
+Then, the process $(Y_t)$ can be characterized by a rather complicated conditional distribution of $Y_{t+h}$ given $\underline{Y_t} = (Y_t, Y_{t-1},...)$ for $h=1,2,..$, that leads us to the nonlinear out-of-sample (oos) predictive distribution described in Section 3.
+The nonlinearity in the path of $(Y_t)$ manifests itself through local trends, spikes and bubbles similar to those observed in the time series of commodity (oil) prices, exchange rates, or cryptocurrency prices [Gourieroux and Zakoian (2017), Gourieroux and Jasiak (2017), Gourieroux, Jasiak and Tong (2021)].